derekantrican/Assistant/README.md

 ### Getting set up

 1. Download the repo and build so you have an `Assistant.exe` file
-2. Create a `%appdata%\Assistant` folder and inside that folder create a `Commands.xml` with the commands you want to define for Assistant (example: )
+2. Create a `%appdata%\Assistant` folder and inside that folder create a `Commands.xml` with the commands you want to define for Assistant ([Example](https://github.com/derekantrican/Assistant/blob/master/Sample%20Files/Commands.xml))
-3. *Optional:* Make a keyboard shortcut to quickly launch Assistant (example using AHK: )
+3. *Optional:* Make a keyboard shortcut to quickly launch Assistant ([Example using AHK](https://github.com/derekantrican/Assistant/blob/master/Sample%20Files/KeyboardShortcuts.ahk))